-AGRON-414 Geoinformatics and Remote Sensing, Precision Farming 4 (3+1)
+AGRON-414 Geoinformatics and Remote Sensing, Precision Farming 4 (3+1) ----------- -- ---------

-Course Status Contact Hours (L-T-P) : Elective : 3-0-2

-- 1. To acquaint the knowledge on basics of remote sensing technique for precision farming applications. - 2.
-To provide a comprehensive knowledge of remote sensing, precision farming and its benefits in improving crop production and soil health management.

-CO-1: get acquainted with the principles and application of remote sensing in soil survey, crop stress and yield forecasting.
+Course Status Contact Hours (L-T-P) Course Objective Course Outcomes (CO) Elective 3-0-2 1.
+To acquaint the knowledge on basics of retechnique for precision farming applications.
+2. To provide a comprehensive knowledge of reprecision farming and its benefits in improving cand soil health management.
+After the completion of this course, the student will be CO-1: get acquainted with the principles and applications.
 CO-2: know about data sharing and its applications.
-CO-3: know about the basics of probability and statistics.

-CO-4: familiar with the basics of machine and deep learning

-systems.

-Course Description : Theory: CO Mapping Unit 1: Remote sensing CO-1 Introduction and history of remote sensing; sources, Principles of remote sensing, propagation of radiations in atmosphere; Interaction with matter; Application of remote sensing techniques land use soil surveys; crop stress and yield forecasting; Advantages and disadvantages of remote sensing; Remote sensing institutes in India; Basic Concepts about geoinformatics.
-Unit 2: Data sharing CO-2 Data sharing; Expert System: Introduction to expert system, Characteristics and features of expert system, Applications of Expert System, Importance of Expert system, Rule based system architecture; Software Agents; Impact of Block chain and it's concepts.
-Unit 3: Probability and Statistics CO-3 Probability and Statistics: Bayes Theorem, correlation and Covariance, Continuous Random variables and probability distribution function, various forms of distributions, central limit theorem.
-Unit 4: Basics of Machine and Deep Learning CO-4 Basics of Machine Learning: Random forest, SVM, ensemble methods; Basics of Deep learning: various model architectures and it's training aspects; Hyperspectral and Thermal Remote Sensing; Proximal Soil and Crop Sensors.
+CO-3: know about the basics of probability and static CO-4: familiar with the basics of machine and systems. mote sensing, rop production be able to - ation of remote ing. stics.
+Theory: CO Mapping Unit 1: Remote sensing CO-1 Introduction and history of remote sensing; sources, Principles of remote sensing, propagation of radiations in atmosphere; Interaction with matter; Application of remote sensing techniques land use soil surveys; crop stress and yield forecasting; Advantages and disadvantages of remote sensing; Remote sensing institutes in India; Basic Concepts about geoinformatics.
+Unit 2: Data sharing CO-2 0.
+1 0 tem: Introduction to expert system, Characteristics and a, Applications of Expert System, Importance of Expert system, Rule based system architecture; Software Agents; Impact of Block chain and it's concepts.

+Probability and Statistics: Bayes Theorem, correlation and Covariance, Continuous Random variables and probability distribution function, various forms of distributions, central limit theorem.

+Basics of Machine Learning: Random forest, SVM, ensemble methods; Basics of Deep learning: various model architectures and it's training aspects; Hyperspectral and Thermal Remote Sensing; Proximal Soil and Crop Sensors.

+Unit 3: Probability and Statistics

+Unit 4: Basics of Machine and Deep Learning